 Since my family has been building a house and we knew we’d be moving right about now, I started my oldest son at his new school at the beginning of the school year.
 Since everything was new, I didn’t know a darn thing about the first grade teacher he was assigned to.
 I’m not the kind of mom that goes crazy about those sorts of things, but still- you hope your kids have wonderful, amazing, loving, engaged teachers who will make that year the best ever for your child, right?
 So I just crossed my fingers and hoped for the best.
 Lucky for us, his teacher is all of those things and more.
 I actually had a feeling she’d be awesome when we stopped by “meet the teacher” night and I saw how adorable her classroom was.
 Every last detail is expertly crafted in an owl theme.
 The signs, the hall passes, the table labels, it’s all just too cute for words.

-We have the class calendar on our fridge and my son has been counting down the days in October because not only did he have a birthday this month, his teacher did too.
+We have the class calendar on our fridge and my son has been counting down the days in the fall because not only did he have a birthday coming up, his teacher did too.
 A few days before, he brought me this card he had thought of and made all by himself:

 Since he’s my kid and apparently I’ve taught him that all special days deserve special cookies, he was dying to make cookies for his teacher.
 Owl cookies.
 I don’t have an owl cookie cutter and you’d think I’d be able to find one around Halloween time, but nooooo.
 I checked EVERYWHERE.
 I didn’t have time to order one online and was super bummed not a single store near me carried them.
 As I was looking at a little owl graphic I had, I noticed it looked familiar, the shape was just like a tulip!
 I knew a tulip cookie cutter would be easy to find, so I rested easy knowing that was always an option.
 And I felt super smart for thinking of it.
 As a final ditch effort, I posted on our facebook page, asking if anyone in my area had seen owl cookie cutters.
 And a bazillion of you responded with helpful ideas, half of which were “just use a tulip.”
 Like, duh.